lennartquerter/euro-rack-synth/README.md

 If you are following my schematics, you will see I use header/socket pins to connect my boards.
 I first started with the 2.00mm pins.
-I could not easily find tall sockets, so I ended having to always stack 2 on top of eachother, this was not super stable in the end, and I had to solder all the cap's to the back of the board because I didn't want to use 3 stacked socket pins.
+I could not easily find tall sockets, so I ended having to always stack 2 on top of each other, this was not super stable in the end, and I had to solder all the cap's to the back of the board because I didn't want to use 3 stacked socket pins.

+I currently use the more standard 2.56mm pins.

 #### Mounting holes